Earth Sciences Major Requirements

 2MAR-580 can be used for graduate credit

-Graduation with Honors in Liberal Studies: Marine Ecological Emphasis is awarded in recognition of majors who have demonstrated outstanding academic ability.
+Graduation with Honors in Earth Sciences is awarded in recognition of majors who have demonstrated outstanding academic ability.
 Enrollment in the program is by invitation of the GEMS faculty.
 Eligibility requirements include a minimum GPA of 3.5 in courses required for the major and the satisfactory completion of a three- or four-credit Independent Research and Study course.
 In addition, an honors candidate must maintain an overall minimum GPA of 3.0.